CAUM Live Builder

 For one builder who wants CAUM on coding-agent runs without an enterprise process.

-- Live Meter onboarding for one agent workflow
+- CAUM Live onboarding for one agent workflow

-- Structural health, loop, token, and cost signals
+- Structural health, work conversion, token, and cost signals

 - Zero-semantic event boundary

 CAUM is narrow by design.
 It does not try to be a general tracing suite or a truth detector.
-It measures whether agent work still has healthy structural movement.
+It measures whether agent work still has healthy structural movement, where it first stops converting cleanly, and what budget exposure sits after that passive review boundary.

 T1-T5 health tiers for each run, with review priority and profile-aware calibration.